henne90gen/cpp-hot-reload-example/README.md

 ## Usage

-When running the application, it is possible to recompile the library code and the app will automatically pick up the new code.
+When running the application, it is possible to recompile the library code.
+This will cause the app to automatically pick up the new code and run it.

 ```shell
 $ ninja && ./test_executable